Polygraph Help

 • The Central Intelligence Agency

-The counterintelligence polygraph asks questions related to spying, including the following areas:
+The counterintelligence polygraph asks questions related to spying, including the areas of espionage, sabotage, and terrorism.

 Lifestyle Polygraph